 - 1 cup whole milk, or half and half

-- In a saucepan, heat up the chicken stock until it is steaming.
+- While the vegetables are sauteing, heat up the chicken stock in a saucepan until it is steaming.

 - Slowly pour the hot chicken stock into the pot while whisking.
 Bring the soup to a boil, then reduce the heat and let it simmer for 5 minutes.

-- Crumble up the bacon.
+- Finish the soup: Crumble up the bacon.
 Add half the bacon to the soup and reserve the rest for sprinkling over the top.
-Serve the soup with the crumbled bacon, some thyme leaves if you wish, and fried croutons.
+Serve the soup with the crumbled bacon, some thyme leaves if you wish, and croutons.

-- A few notes: The soup is very rich so plan to serve it in small bowls.
+- Small Servings: The soup is very rich so plan to serve it in small bowls.
 A glass of beer makes a good accompaniment to the soup and cuts through the richness.
-I use a no sodium chicken stock and I needed just a sprinkle salt in the soup at the table.
-Seriously don't skip tossing the flour with the cheese - it's been the difference between soup and take out on more than one occasion.

 First published October 2017.
 Rewritten, expanded, and rephotographed.